dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

     If you already installed Visual Studio, the Extensibility Tools can be added as follows:
     - Open Control Panel -> Programs and Features
+    - Select the entry for your installation of Microsoft Visual Studio.
+Depending on your version, it may appear as follows:
+        - Microsoft Visual Studio Community 2015 with Update 1
+        - Microsoft Visual Studio Professional 2015
+        - Microsoft Visual Studio Enterprise 2015
-    - Select "Microsoft Visual Studio Professional 2015" and press the 'Change' button
+    - Press the 'Change' button
     - In the resulting window, press the 'Modify' button
     - Check the "Visual Studio Extensibility Tools Update 1" item and press the 'Next' button
     - Press the 'Update' button